akuklev/HOCC/README.md

 canonical formula `φₛ : Ω°` [Bezhanishvili2022] that will be in interpreted precisely by the set
 $s ∈ V_κ$ in the model, finalizing the circle.

-Intriguingly, this model seems to validate that non-constructive proofs of equality `p : ‖a ~ b‖ᶜ` can be used for term conversions without compromizing computational properties of the system.
+Intriguingly, this model seems to validate that non-constructive proofs `p : ‖a ~ b‖ᶜ` can be used for term conversions without compromizing computational properties of the system.

 [Bezhanishvili2022]: “Axiomatization Techniques for Intermediate Logics”